-Croatia is about the same size as Ireland or West Virginia/USA.
+Croatia is about the same size in land area as Ireland or the state of West Virginia/ USA.

 Croatia Facts | Geo Superlatives

-- Lake Vrana, also called Lake Vransko, in Dalmatia is the largest lake of the country.
+- Lake Vrana, also called Vransko Jezero or Lake Vranska, in Dalmatia is the largest lake of the country.

 - The largest island is Krk in the Adriatic Sea.

-- Most of the islands in the Adriatic Sea, which is part of the Mediterranean Sea belong to Croatia!
+- Did you know that most of the islands and islets in the Adriatic Sea belong to Croatia?

 Tourist Attractions in Croatia